brotulix/arduino-bottlerocket/README.md

 * Ping: `P`

+Every command ends with newline (`\n`).

+The maximum command line length is thus `SET:L:Bd:9999.9999\n` (19 characters).
+A command buffer of 32 characters is reserved, and an interrupt function should perhaps handle incoming data on serial line to make sure successive commands are not dropped/corrupted.

 State machine transition commands will be accepted at **any** time.

 Configuration will only occur during `IDLE` states (`STATE_GROUND_IDLE` and `STATE_GROUND_IDLE_ON_PAD`).